Kaesong Industrial Region: Rail

 Kaesŏng Industrial Region is served by Korean State Railway from Panmun Station through the Pyongbu Line.
 Rail access to South Korea (operated by Korail) was via the Gyeongui Line.
 An agreement to re-establish rail freight services was made in November 2007.

 The closest station in South Korea is Dorasan Station, from which road access can be taken.

 Road

 Limited road access was available for workers from South Korea via South Korea National Route 1 to the DMZ and then into Kaesŏng via Asian Highway 1 in the North.
 The route between the two highways was a paved road and part of the AH1 network.
 No connecting roads exist en route and a turnaround was available only in the South before entering the North.

 Air

 Air travel from Kaesŏng to the South is not an available option.
 Sohung South Airport is the closest airport to Kaesŏng in the North, but it serves no South Korea-bound flights.

-The closest airports in the South are Gimpo International Airport and Incheon International Airport, from which road access can be taken to the industrial region.
+The closest airports in the South are Gimpo International Airport and Incheon International Airport, from which road access can be taken to the industrial region across the inter Korean border.